shwethaj1104/AWS_study_material/CloudFormation.md

 You can update the stack if you want after creating it- just click on Update button

-what ever you update will be available in change set preview where you can verify your chnages before updating
+What ever you update will be available in change set preview where you can verify your chnages before updating